Luneri

 Zone 2 Cardio is a exercise protocol sourced from behavioral intervention with its clearest current use in aerobic fitness and autonomic adaptation - sedentary adults (Zone 2 equivalent, caloric-equated).

-This live dossier is anchored by 200 tracked studies, 95 meta-analyses, 93 RCTs and the clearest tracked movement in Systolic Blood Pressure, AST, Diastolic Blood Pressure.
+High confidence human evidence supports the brief, anchored by 200 tracked studies, 95 meta-analyses, 93 RCTs and the most reliable movement in Systolic Blood Pressure, AST, Diastolic Blood Pressure.

 Zone 2 Cardio (moderate-intensity continuous aerobic exercise at 55-75% VO2max, 45-90 min/session) has an excellent safety profile in healthy adults and carefully screened clinical populations.
 HR-based intensity monitoring is invalid for Zone 2 prescription in beta-blocker users.
 Both modalities are clinically effective; choice should be guided by patient adherence, time constraints, and clinical safety considerations rather than assuming HIIT superiority